yamerooo123/ResearchNBugBountyEncyclopedia/README.md

 <h1>About Me: Want to know who i am?</h1>
 <p>I do bug bounties from time to time.
 I study many pentesting certs just because those look cool and I need OSCP to apply for a job.
 My hobby is researching on open-source projects and sometimes work on Linux binary project.
 When i look at source code, at first i feel like i know everything but to be honest with you my head keeps saying ERROR 404.</p>

+<p>My philosophy i live by is there are only people who know and who don't.
+You don't know today doesn't mean you are dumb.
+Different people different stories, I like to hear their stories because good stories make the best knowledge!</p>

 <h1>CVE records</h1>

 :file_folder:: [CLICK HERE](https://github.com/yamerooo123/CVE/tree/main)